AnicetChiza/coa-challenge/README.md

-index.html: The main page of the gallery. gallery.html & gallerytwo.html: Additional HTML pages for displaying different parts of the gallery. assets/: A folder containing additional resources for the gallery: css/: Contains stylesheets for the gallery's layout and appearance. images/: Stores the images displayed in the gallery. javascript/: Includes JavaScript code for interactivity and effects.
+index.html: The main page of the gallery. gallery.html & gallerytwo.html: Additional HTML pages for displaying different parts of the gallery. assets/: A folder containing additional resources for the gallery: css/: Contains stylesheets for the gallery's layout and appearance, it has two files, style.css for the index page and gallery.css for the gallery pages. images/: Stores the images displayed in the gallery. javascript/: Includes JavaScript code for interactivity and effects.